 As you prepare to assemble your core team, the most important thing to remember is to take everything to prayer.
 Ask God what He desires of you and your parish and how He wants you to accomplish His desires.
-Throughout Walking with Moms you will be discerning what God is asking of your parish and how your parish can respond.
+Throughout the Year of Service you will be discerning what God is asking of your parish and how your parish can respond.
 Create a habit of praying about these decisions, allowing the Holy Spirit to guide everything that you do.